- Do-It-Yourself Framing Guide:

 - Or we can do it all for you for an extra custom labor charge.

-We usually recommend UV protective glass or Plexiglas so that when an art lover buys your masterpiece, it will not fade over time.
+We recommend UV protective glass or Plexiglas so that when an art lover buys your masterpiece, it will not fade over time.

-For upscale galleries, we often recommend that artists add value to the art they are selling by using more elegant and complicated frame designs.
+For upscale galleries, we often recommend that artists add value to the art they are selling by using more elegant frame designs.
 We are glad to help you determine which type of framing best suits your situation.

 Gallery Preparation: